tisanelabs/tisane-docs/sdks/dotnet.md

 Identifies languages in text.

 - `content`: The text to analyze
 - `likelyLanguages`: Pipe-delimited list of likely language codes (e.g., de|fr|ja).
-Use *, ?, or an empty string if the languages are unknown).
+Use *, ?, or an empty string if the languages are unknown.
 - `delimiter`: Optional custom delimiter (regular expression, Google RE2 flavor) for chunking the text.
 For example:  sentence, paragraph.
 If omitted, the entire content is analyzed as a single chunk.

 Example: